Getting to the hospital - Plan for traffic delays

 Alternative charge points: A list of alternative charge points and tariffs can be found at www.plymouth.gov.uk/ev

 What about other methods of transport?

-Plymouth Hospitals NHS Trust has a nationally renowned green travel plan and encourages the use of public transport among staff, patients and visitors, wherever possible.
+University Hospitals Plymouth NHS Trust has a nationally renowned green travel plan and encourages the use of public transport among staff, patients and visitors, wherever possible.
 Derriford is served well by public transport, hosting the second busiest bus terminal in Plymouth with 44 buses per hour calling at peak times.

 There is a public park and ride site located north of Derriford Hospital at the George junction (opposite the George Pub/Hotel).
 Parking is FREE, although you will need to purchase a ticket to travel on the bus.
 This is ideal for patients and visitors including disabled badge holders travelling from the north of the City to Derriford Hospital.
 The journey time is around 10 minutes.

 For the latest information, including timetables and ticket prices, about the George Park and Ride:

 Get the latest service 101 timetable from the Stagecoach website.

 Get the latest service 42/42C timetable from the Plymouth Citybus website.

 Drop-off and collection bays are available around the hospital entrances; please see the hospital map for full details.